xshi0603/systems-project1-shell/README.md

 	When you do ./shell < commands.txt, it prints "Insert a command:" between each entry.
-	It also prints "Insert a command:" infinity times after (but if you ctrlC, scroll up and ignore that it works) Planned to implement colors and auto-completion but got stuck on < redirect
+	It also prints "Insert a command:" infinity times after (but if you ctrlC, scroll up and ignore that it works) (Also in my shell you can run bash < commands.txt and that works) Planned to implement colors and auto-completion but got stuck on < redirect

 Bugs: